+The \textit{Right to be Forgotten} (RTBF) is a critical aspect of the fundamental human right to Privacy.
+RTBF evolved and established itself as a legal principle from the case law of the Court of Justice of the European Union (the CJEU) within the European Union (EU) in response to the rise of the data-driven society, where vast quantities of data and information are gathered, processed, stored, and exchanged for diverse motives.

-The \textit{Right to be Forgotten} (RTBF) evolved and was established from the case of \textit{Google Spain SL, Google Inc.\ v AEPD, Mario Costeja González}\footnote{Case C-131/12 Google Spain SL, Google Inc. v Agencia Española de Protección de Datos (AEPD) and Mario Costeja González (2014) ECLI:EU:C:2014:317: \url{https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=ecli:ECLI:EU:C:2014:317}}.
+The \textit{Right to be Forgotten} (RTBF) evolved and was established from the case of \textit{Google Spain SL, Google Inc. v Agencia Española de Protección de Datos (AEPD) and Mario Costeja González (2014)}~\cite{2014rtbfcase}.
 An advertisement related to the data subject was published in a newspaper and indexed by Google, which the data subject later discovered by searching his name.
 The data subject submitted a request to remove his name from the newspaper and Google search engine; however, both authorities rejected the request.
 A legal case between the data subject and Google went to the Court of Justice of the European Union.
 Their ruling required the search engine to remove the personal data of individuals upon their requests.
 The ruling referred to multiple principles, notably privacy, legitimate interests, and balancing of interests.

 \begin{itemize} \item \textbf{Privacy:} The ruling cites Articles 7 and 8 of the Charter of Fundamental Rights of the European Union (the Charter), declaring that the processing of personal data should respect the privacy of data subjects.
 Interestingly, the ruling explicitly mentioned that the personal information of the data subject would not be ubiquitously available and interconnected without the existence of the internet and specifically search engines in modern society.